 How often are field trips?

-- TAA offers family field trips on the first Friday of every month.
+The Augustine Academy offers family field trips, called TAA Outings, on the first Friday of every month.
 We work to align them with our curriculum, making use of local events and destinations to experience first-hand the work of composers and artists, science or eras of history, or physical conditioning.
 We aim that they would be times that the whole family can enjoy, and siblings are welcome unless otherwise specified.

 Are you affiliated with any church denomination?

-- No. The Augustine Academy is an inter-denominational effort of many families seeking to raise and educate their children with a distinctly Christian worldview.
-There are currently 12 churches represented in our school.
-While TAA enjoys the support of a number of churches, especially that of our host church FBCM, we are a parent-governed organization.
+No. The Augustine Academy is an inter-denominational effort of many families seeking to raise and educate their children with a distinctly Christian worldview.
+There are currently 14 churches represented in our school.
+While TAA enjoys the support of a number of churches, especially that of our host church Elmbrook Lake Country, we are a parent-governed organization.
 For more about our beliefs, please read our Statement of Faith.